gilabarreto/concertfyi/README.md

 https://user-images.githubusercontent.com/92469359/207180441-2fcab45d-9809-4a5c-866c-29b686b81aff.mp4

-When you first visit the website, you can look for an artist and you will see various options that match your search results.
-Clicking on the image or name will bring you to the artist's detail page.
+You can search for an artist, get the most important information and go to the artist page.

 https://user-images.githubusercontent.com/92469359/207181817-68d7769d-0b13-4b3b-a7dc-1c48d0b6d427.mp4